Last updated: 18 November, 2024 @ 12:04

 Cockle woe

-If you’re not a fan of tear-jerking stories loaded with nostalgia then I’d advise skipping this section.
-In my early thirties I was sharing a house with one of my oldest friends.
-We were both going through a bit of a rough time.
-Money was tight and it’s fair to say we were both down on our luck a bit.
+If you’re not a fan of tear-jerking stories loaded with nostalgia then we’d advise skipping this next bit.
+When Fish Face Seafood Blog’s Paul was in his early 30s, we was sharing a house with one of his oldest friends.
+The were both going through a bit of a rough time.
+Money was tight and it’s fair to say they were both down on their luck a bit.

-For that short period cockles became our meat of choice.
-We cooked them mariniere style, and ate them by the bucketful.
+For that short period cockles became their meat of choice.
+They cooked them mariniere style, and ate them by the bucketful.
 It was great.
-We felt like kings (albeit very poor ones).
+Paul says they ‘felt like kings’ (albeit very poor ones).

 For the record, this tale of woe had a happy ending.
-I’m now writing this brilliant copy for you while my friend is a corporate big-shot living out in Los Angeles.
+Paul is now writing about his true passion – seafood and the commercial fishing industry – while his friend is a corporate big-shot living out in Los Angeles.
 Funny where life takes you.

 Cockles recipes

-Anyway, cockles are also great Vongole-style or shelled and battered to become Cockle Popcorn.
-They’re also really good in paella, or as I should say Arroz Marisco (on orders of my Spanish friend who tells me there’s no such dish as paella).
+Anyway, cockles are also great vongole-style or shelled and battered to become Cockle Popcorn.
+They’re also really good in paella, or as I should say Arroz Marisco (on orders of our resident Spanish friend who tells us there’s no such dish as paella).
 And let’s not forget, they really are very good pickled.

-There’s a host of cockles recipes when it comes to pickling, but there’s a good one in Mitch Tonks, Fish.
+There is of course a host of other cockle recipes out there.
+There’s a good alternative pickling recipe in Mitch Tonks, Fish.
 Read our review or buy the book at Amazon.

 Seasonality